 Do all wisdom teeth need extracting?

 In the past, wisdom teeth were regularly removed, whether or not there was a problem.
-This is less common now in many countries, but in the United States, around 5 million people annually have all their wisdom teeth removed.
+This is less common now in many countries, but in the United States, around

 In the U.S., many dentists and oral surgeons believe that impacted wisdom teeth that are not causing any apparent problems should be taken out as a preventative measure, to reduce the risk of infection, gum disease, and tooth decay.
 They add that it is easier to extract a wisdom tooth from younger patients than older ones.